 Products – select the right products for the job.
 Savings come from selecting the right compressor to match your business needs.
 Manufacturers should regularly review the suitability of their compressed air system for their particular operation and evaluate whether their air compressors need to be overhauled or replaced.

-Energy efficiency is one of the most important considerations in judging the successful operation of a compressed air system.
-If an air compressor is operating inefficiently, in the long run it’s probably costing you more than the purchase price of a new compressor.
+Energy efficiency is one of the most essential considerations in judging the successful operation of a compressed air system.
+If an air compressor is operating inefficiently, in the long run, it’s probably costing you more than the purchase price of a new compressor.

 Ingersoll Rand Air Compressors offer the very best of time-proven designs and technologies with new, advanced features that ensure the highest levels of reliability, efficiency and productivity available.